(Image: Zen Buddha Silence by Marilyn Barbone.)

-Although gathering all facts is essential, at the same time, you must be organizing those facts, since not all facts are relevant to the case at hand.
+Although gathering all facts is essential, at the same time, you must be organizing those facts since not all facts are relevant to the case at hand.
 Of course, this is an iterative process.
-You may discard a fact as irrelevant and realize later it is relevant.
+You may discard a fact as irrelevant and realize later that it is relevant.

 Part of the sorting process involves a logical analysis of various combinations of facts.
 You reject combinations that are logically impossible.
 As Holmes famously said:

 “When you have eliminated the impossible, whatever remains, however improbable, must be the truth.”

 Often there is more than one logical possibility that is consistent with the known facts.
 Be careful not to be deceived by obvious hypotheses.
 Often what is ‘obvious’ is completely wrong.